yjabri/debug-pex-import/README.md

 To create a kernel for `Jupyter` I ran

 ```
-python3.10 -m ipykernel install --user --name python3.10.8
+python3.10 -m ipykernel install --user --name python3.10
 ```

 To start `jupyter` I ran `python3.10 -m notebook`.
-I also made sure to select the `python3.10.8` kernel in the `Jupyter` notebook.
+I also make sure to select the `python3.10` kernel.

-Visitng the URL that pops up in the console and trying to execute the notebook I get the following error:
+Visitng the URL that pops up in the console and trying to execute `error_notebook.ipynb` I get the following error:

 ```
 ---------------------------------------------------------------------------